The Fourth of July is a day of joy and celebration across the United States. Here’s some fun facts about Independence Day.

 The shortest 4th of July parade is held in Aptos, California.
 The route is only two city blocks.

-The largest fireworks show in the country is the Macy’s show in New York City.
+The largest fireworks show is the Macy’s show in New York City.

-Americans consume around 155 million hot dogs on the Fourth of July each year.
+Americans consume around 155 million hot dogs each Fourth of July.
 They also spend $92 million on chips, $167.5 million on watermelon, and $341.4 million on beer.

 Notable people born on July 4 include; author Nathaniel Hawthorne – 1804; President Calvin Coolidge – 1872; former New York Yankees owner George Steinbrenner – 1930; Television personality Geraldo Rivera – 1943.